chay-chay/nextjs-phase-one-app/README.md

 # Next.js Phase One

-1. clone repo usin SHH.
-Note - do not use http because it will be deprecate very soon
+1. clone repo using SHH.
+Note - do not use http because it will be deprecated very soon.

 ```
 // ssh